A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Discussion

-The Applegate mechanism \citep{Applegate1992} is the most common theory of how variations in a companion star can be used to describe periodic orbital variations in RBs and other compact binaries, and it has been shown to describe at least one eclipsing MSP \citep[e.g., PSR B1957+20, which has a $\Delta P/P=1.6\times10^{-7}$; ][]{Arzoumanian1994,Applegate1994}.
-In the model, the gravitational quadropole moment of the companion star can change, perhaps due to magnetic activity, and this can couple with the orbital period and give rise to variations.
-Examining Figure \ref{fig:Ter5P} with the \pbdot\ removed, it is possible that quasi-periodic oscillations consistent with the Applegate mechanism might be present in the observed variations of Ter5P.
-We fit a simple sine wave to the portion of the data above MJD=57500, and from this fit we derive a semi-amplitude of 22.4\,s and $P_{\rm mod}$ of $\sim$1033\,d.
-Using Equation 38 in \citet{Applegate1992}, this gives $\Delta P/P=1.6\times10^{-6}$.
+Visual inpspection of Figure \ref{fig:Ter5P} with the \pbdot\ removed shows it could be possible that quasi-periodic oscillations consistent with the Applegate mechanism might be present in the observed variations of Ter5P.
+We fit a simple sine wave to the portion of the data above MJD=57500, and from this fit we derive a semi-amplitude of 22.4\,s and $P_{\rm b,mod}$ of $\sim$1033\,d.
+Using Equation 38 in \citet{Applegate1992}, this gives $\Delta P_{\rm b}/P_{\rm b}=1.6\times10^{-6}$.
 However, it is clear that both the modulation amplitude and period are not constant over the baseline of our observations.
 It is also plausible that there are additional or even alternative mechanisms (such as the quadrupole moment of the gravity field of the pulsar's companion) responsible for the variations that are seen here, especially since we removed a large \pbdot\ value to uncover them.
-In any case, this appears to be the first spider pulsar to show many cycles of a quasi-periodic oscillation.